 The uses for diatomaceous earth are many but in the garden diatomaceous earth can be used as an insecticide.
 Diatomaceous earth works to get rid of insects such as:

-To the insects, the diatomaceous earth is a lethal dust with microscopic sharp edges that cut through the insect’s protective covering, causing them to dry out, thus killing them when they are either dusted with the diatomaceous earth or applied in a wet spray form.
+To these insects, diatomaceous earth is a lethal dust with microscopic sharp edges that cut through their protective covering and dries them out.

-One of the benefits of diatomaceous earth for insect control is that the insects it helps to control have no way to build up a resistance to the diatomaceous earth, like with many of the chemical control insecticides.
+One of the benefits of diatomaceous earth for insect control is that the insects have no way to build up a resistance to it, which can’t be said for many chemical control insecticides.

 How to Apply Diatomaceous Earth